 After her son was diagnosed with autism, Molly Korte ’03 found a new passion in advocacy.
 She created Project: Just Like You to give a voice to people with special needs and highlight the hobbies, interests, and talents they share with their peers.
 The resulting project has turned heads in the Richmond area and around the world.

-Three speakers at Lynchburg College this semester will unify several topics related to the Civil War to help listeners understand more about the war.
-The Civil War and Reconstruction lecture series features a scholar known for his decades of research on the war, the author of The Free State of Jones, and a rising scholar […]
+Three speakers at University of Lynchburg this semester will unify several topics related to the Civil War to help listeners understand more about the war.
+The Civil War and Reconstruction lecture series features a scholar known for his decades of research on the war, the author of The Free State of Jones, and a rising […]